gartz/chronometer.js/README.md

 chronometer.js
 ==============

-This is just a chornometer constructor in JavaScript, that uses ObjectEventTarget as prototype to support events listeners.
+This is just a chronometer constructor in JavaScript, that uses ObjectEventTarget as prototype to support events listeners.

 [**DEMO PAGE**](http://gartz.github.io/chronometer.js/)